2026-05-13 · plateau, metabolic-adaptation, behavior, calorie-deficit · 19 min read

 Several things are usually at work at the same time.

 • Lower body mass means lower energy needs.
 A smaller body burns fewer calories at rest and in motion.
 The deficit you started with gets smaller as you lose weight, until eventually your intake matches your new, lower total daily energy expenditure.
-If your TDEE has dropped to a level that makes a meaningful deficit difficult, see our guide on managing a low TDEE.
+If your TDEE has dropped to a level that makes a meaningful deficit difficult, see our guide on managing a low TDEE or how to raise your TDEE through movement and lean mass.

 • Tracking drift.
 Food logs tend to get less accurate over time.
 Unmeasured oils, sauces, bites while cooking, and “rounded down” portions can quietly add 100 to 300 calories a day.

 • Movement drift.
-Non-exercise activity (NEAT), steps, fidgeting, and general daily movement often decrease as the body tries to conserve energy, especially if training volume has increased.
+Non-exercise activity (NEAT), steps, fidgeting, and general daily movement often decrease as the body tries to conserve energy, especially if training volume has increased — this single drop can erase 100 to 500 calories a day from your real deficit.

 • Water and glycogen shifts.
 Changes in carb intake, salt, new training, and for many women the menstrual cycle can mask fat loss behind fluid shifts for a week or two.